Skip to main content

 INCOMPLETE

-After the discontinuance deadline you may request to initiate a contract between you and your instructor to allow you more time to complete the class.
+After the full withdrawal deadline, you may request to initiate a contract between you and your instructor to allow you more time to complete the class.
+The consequences of the action:

 • There is a maximum period of one year from the end of the semester.
 If the remaining work is not completed, the final grade for the class is an IE.

-• If the student or instructor feel like time beyond the year is justified, please contact an Academic Records Counselor in the Registrar’s Office (801-422-6570).
+• If the student or instructor believes additional time beyond the year is justified, please contact an Academic Records Counselor in the Registrar’s Office (801-422-6570).

 • See Incomplete Contracts for more information.